 As far as sexual awakenings go: this is kind of exactly how you’d want it, right?
-Every aspect of it is pretty perfect, from the idyllic setting and the gentle courtship, to the response from friends and particularly family.
+Every aspect of it is gently perfect, from the idyllic setting and the gentle courtship, to the response from friends and particularly family.
 And wow, isn’t everyone in this movie, not just the leads (s/o to Esther Garrel‘s lovely Marzia and Amira Casar‘s divine Annella) beautiful, perched exactly on the same cusp of sweet and sexy?

 I spent much of its languorous run time wondering about the film’s “point”, while simultaneously questioning such a way of watching this or any film.
 For what that interrogation’s worth, I think this was simply an experience, the same as Elio’s; how open one is to such an experience, how one might choose to let it in, how one might allow themself to feel – as opposed to, as Elio’s father (Michael Stuhlbarg) puts it in his extraordinary soliloquy, “choosing to feel nothing so as not to feel anything” – the lack of control over the pace or emotions evoked, the time it takes for the drunken joy of the moment to fully consume you, and the time it takes for the delayed whump of the inevitable mourning period thereafter.